Hormozzan/GestureVolumeControl/README.md

 # Gesture Volume Control
-Use hand gesture to control system volume.
+Use hand gestures to control system volume.
 Based on the distance between your thumb and index finger, you can simply control your system's volume.

 ## Usage
 First, install the requirements: